Medical Practice Financing & Business Loans

 Medical Equipment Loans

 Medical equipment is the foundation of a successful practice.
 Aging technology can hamper your ability to provide quality care.
-Whether you have new equipment purchases or are paying to repair existing ones, equipment financing can cover up to 100% of the costs.
-The structure of an equipment loan is similar to a car loan — the equipment, such as an X-ray machine, serves as collateral for the financing.
+Whether you are purchasing new equipment or are paying to repair existing ones, equipment financing can cover up to 100% of the costs.

 Here's what makes equipment loans an attractive option for medical practices: